Stanford-le-Hope

-Stanford-le-Hope is a town, former civil parish and Church of England parish in the unitary authority area of Thurrock, in the ceremonial county of Essex, England.
-Often known locally simply as Stanford, the town is located 24 miles (38.4 km) east of Charing Cross in London.
-In 2011 it had a population of 28,765.
+Stanford-le-Hope is a town in the borough of Thurrock in Essex, England.
+Often known locally simply as Stanford, the town is located 24 miles east of Charing Cross in central London.
+At the 2021 census the Stanford-le-Hope built up area as defined by the Office for National Statistics, which includes Corringham, had a population of 29,525.

-Early modernist author Joseph Conrad lived in Stanford-le-Hope from 1896 to 1898.
-Other notable figures are comedian Phill Jupitus and television and radio presenter Rylan Clark.
+Stanford-le-Hope was an ancient parish.
+It was abolished as a civil parish in 1936 on the creation of Thurrock Urban District, which in turn became the modern borough of Thurrock in 1974.
+The ecclesiastical parish has been merged with neighbouring Mucking to form a Church of England parish called "Stanford-le-Hope with Mucking".

 Geography

 Stanford-le-Hope is bordered to the north by the A13 road and to the south by the Thames Estuary.
 It is located 12.7 miles (20.5 km) west of Southend-on-Sea.
 The town centre has a village feel with the 800-year-old church, St Margarets making a prominent and attractive landmark around which shops, pubs and restaurants have grown around to create a lively core to the town.

 As Stanford-le-Hope has grown in size, it started to incorporate neighbouring settlements such as Corringham, Mucking and Fobbing, the latter of which was the scene of one of the uprisings which led to the Peasants' Revolt.

 Unlike some other areas of Thurrock, Stanford-le-Hope is surrounded by countryside and farmland.

 The River Hope, a tributary of the Thames, runs through the town.

 The town name is derived from Norman settlements and refers to Stanna's Ford over the river Hope.

 Locally there are a number of parks and nature reserves, notably Thurrock Thameside Nature Reserve, with a visitor centre providing views up and down the Thames across both industrial and natural landscapes including the Mucking Flats and Marshes SSSI.

 In 2014, a group of residents led a restoration project which raised funds to finance a restoration of the war memorial, as part of the commemoration of the 1914–1919 conflict in Europe.